frc5687/2021-tutorial/SUBSYSTEMS/networking.md

 See the WPILib [Networking Introduction](https://docs.wpilib.org/en/stable/docs/networking/networking-introduction/index.html) for an overview.

+## FRC Driver Station

+FRC Driver Station only runs on Windows.
+You might need to turn off all three Windows firewall policies (domain, public and private).

 ## Radio

 Either the [OpenMesh OM5P-AN or OpenMesh OM5P-AC wireless radio](https://docs.wpilib.org/en/stable/docs/controls-overviews/control-system-hardware.html#openmesh-om5p-an-or-om5p-ac-radio) is used as the robot radio to provide wireless communication functionality to the robot.
 The device can be configured as an Access Point for use during development or as a bridge for use during competitions.